Why your time to hire is letting down the candidate and how to overcome this

 Distinguish room for improvement

 Which area of the hiring process is currently the most labour-intensive for the job seeker?
-Through data collection, it can be beneficial to look back at which stages candidates spent the most time.
+Through data collection, it can be beneficial to look back at which stages candidates spent the most time in.
 Does the interview or job application handling process take up the most time?
 The results can provide a great insight into how candidates react to the varying different times of the recruitment stages.
 And pinpoint any adjustments that need to be made to make their hiring journey as seamless as possible.

 When looking to speed things along, consider hiring technology.
 Some services offer automation as a tool to effectively screen applicants fast and efficiently.
 With the potential to provide results that are bias-free and inclusive to all who have applied.
 Saving a considerable amount of time, that would have otherwise been invested in manually reviewing each individual CV or resume against different job vacancies.